dnsimple/dnsimple-support/content/articles/ssl-certificates-email-approval.markdown

 # SSL Certificate Email Approval

-The email approval is the most common domain validation method for a certificate.
+An email approval process is the most common domain validation method for a certificate.
 It is required for domain-validated certificates.

-This step validates the domain is registered and someone with admin rights on the domain is aware of and approves the certificate request.
+This process validates the domain is registered and someone with administrator rights on the domain is aware of and approves the certificate request.

-The domain approval consists in three steps:
+The email approval process consists of three steps:

 1. When you purchase a certificate, you select an email recipient called approver email.
 1. The [Certificate Authority](/articles/what-is-a-certificate-authority) sends an approval email (also called DCV email) to the approver email with an unique link to approve the certificate and validate your domain ownership.